 The Shiawassee County project, however, does not have a PPA yet, though it is located suspiciously close to a Consumers Energy station.
-That’s not the only issue, as according to local press, the project has been stalled due to Shiawassee leaders accidentally put the wrong date on a flyer advertising a hearing on the project, as well as criticism from citizens over the aesthetic burden the project would impose on them.
 Before this project, the county rejected a 200 MW wind farm in the same area.

 However even if the Shiawassee project never comes to be, River Fork Solar will still represent a nearly 100% increase in total installed capacity within the state – no small feat.